pgonday/pingpongbot/README.md

 My JS/TS skills still need improvement, so for greater efficiency I made the script in Python.

-To avoid rate limitation or provider issues, I'm using the [https://github.com/lidofinance/web3py-multi-http-provider](Lido Finance Web3 Multi Provider), which will switch between provider on errors or network issues.
+To avoid rate limitation or provider issues, I'm using the [Lido Finance Web3 Multi Provider](https://github.com/lidofinance/web3py-multi-http-provider), which will switch between provider on errors or network issues.
 The tx nonce is managed using a queue, so we have only one tx after another.
 The bot is deployed on an AWS instance, as a service, and restart on error.